 If the hypertensive population (or denominator) is defined by methods other than published measures, such as NQF #0018, describe how the population was defined?

-Are there exclusions?
+Are there exclusions and if so, what are the exclusion criteria?

 How are hypertensives identified in the patient records?